binaryage/blog/_posts/2009-11-29-totalfinder-alpha.md

 `rm -rf "/Library/Application Support/SIMBL/Plugins/TotalFinder.bundle"`

 There is a chance that during startup TotalFinder crashes and brings down whole Finder.app.
 The problem is that there is a process continuously starting Finder.app if it is not running somewhere in OSX.
-So it ends as infinite loop of Finder.app starts and crashes until you remove TotalFinder SIMBL.
+So it ends as an infinite loop of Finder.app starts and crashes until you remove TotalFinder SIMBL.

-You got warned!
+You were warned!
 Stay sharp!

 Note: The bug should be fixed in 0.2.1